darioizzo/dcgp-paper/paper.md

 In `dcgp` the CGP representations are all derived from the basis templated class `dcgp::expression<T>`.
 The use of the templated parameter `T` allows to compute along the acyclic graph defining the computer program using different types.
-In particular, the use of generalized dual numbers, as implemented in the library `audi` [@audi:2018], allow to obtain derivatives of the program outputs with respect to its inputs or to other parameters present in the program encoding by implementing the algebra of truncated Taylor polynomials (essentailly a high order automated differentiation method).
+In particular, the use of generalized dual numbers, as implemented in the library `audi` [@audi:2018], allow to obtain derivatives of the program outputs with respect to parameters present in the program encoding by implementing the algebra of truncated Taylor polynomials (essentially a high order automated differentiation method).

-The two classes `dcgp::expression_weighted<T>` and `dcgp::expression_ann` derive from the base class `dcgp::expression<T>`: the first one adds a weight to each node connection and thus creates a program rich in floating point constant to be learned, while the second one modifies the definition of each node of the graph to also add a bias too and thus making it possible to obtain a representation where generic artificial neural networks can be represented.
-Since forward mode automated differentiation is highly unefficient for ANN training, ```dcgp::expression_ann``` only operates on the type ```double``` and its weights and biases are learned using a backward mode automated differentiation (back propagation) implemented in the class.
+The two classes `dcgp::expression_weighted<T>` and `dcgp::expression_ann` derive from the base class `dcgp::expression<T>` and offer new, extended, kinds of CGP representations. `dcgp::expression_weighted<T>` adds a weight to each node connection and thus creates a program rich in floating point constants to be learned.  `dcgp::expression_ann` adds also a bias thus making it possible to obtain for the resulting program to represent generic artificial neural networks.
+Since forward mode automated differentiation is highly unefficient when a high number of parameters are to be learned (a typical situation when training ANN weights and biases), ```dcgp::expression_ann``` only operates on the type ```double``` and its weights and biases are learned using backward mode automated differentiation (back propagation) and a stochastic gradient descent implemented specifically for the class.

-All computer programs can be *mutated* calling the corresponding methods of the ```dcgp::expression<T>``` class.
+All computer programs represented by a form of CGP can be *mutated* calling the corresponding methods of the ```dcgp::expression<T>``` base class, and thus evolved.
+In the case of use of a `dcgp::expression<T>` in a symbolic regression task, several evolutionary startegies, memetic and multiobjective, are provided in the library.

-# Parallelization schemes
+# Notes on efficiency (and parallel strategies implemented)

 # C++ and Python APIs